petromir/spring-boot-starter-template/README.md

 #### Properties
 _Use a prefix to distinguish your properties from the default ones or the ones provided by other libraries._

-You can configure the starter by providing the following properties inside `application.yaml` file:

 | Name                        | Description                                           | Default Value | Constraints    |
 |-----------------------------|-------------------------------------------------------|---------------|----------------|
 | libraries.template.property | This property is supposed to control starter behavior | 1             | Positive value |